Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-different-tailwind-headers.md

 You want to include two items on the left: the logo, the title, and all buttons on the right.

-We get to use a mix between all approaches we have seen so far and wrap elements into two main sections.
+We get to use a mix of all approaches we have seen so far and wrap elements into two main sections.

 ```html
 <header class="flex items-center justify-between px-4 py-2 bg-blue-100">